 If you’re worried your little one might be lacking, a nutritional review is a great idea alongside our Meal Time Success programs (where we use evidence based practical tools to encourage kids from 6 months to 6+ years to eat a variety of foods).
 We encourage you to always be guided by your health care provider regarding supplements as some vitamins and minerals are toxic in high doses (or possibly a waste of money if your child is not deficient).

 In terms of viruses: nutrition, adequate sleep, avoiding prolonged stress and hygiene are important.
-There is also some evidence to suggest zinc and vitamin C may reduce the severity and longevity of cold symptoms (something we personally supplement if our kids are unwell).
+There is some evidence to suggest vitamin D, zinc and vitamin C may reduce the severity and longevity of cold symptoms (something we personally supplement if our kids are unwell).